Nesvilab/philosopher/README.md

 - FDR filtering with custom algorithms.

   - Two-dimensional filtering for simultaneous control of PSM and Protein FDR levels.
-  - Sequential FDR estimantion using filtered PSM and proteins lists.
+  - Sequential FDR estimantion for large data sets using filtered PSM and proteins lists.
   - PickedFDR for scalable estimations.
   - Razor peptides determination for better quantification and interpretationinterpretation.

-- Label-free Quantification (Spectral Count and MS1 intensities).
+- Label-free quantification via Spectral counting and MS1 Quantification.

-- Isotope label quantification (TMT).
+- Labeling-based quantification using TMT isobaric tags.

 - Clustering analysis for proteomics results.

-- Detailed multi-level reports with optional funtional annotation.
+- Multi-level detailed reports including peptides, ions and proteins.

 Access [Philosopher website](https://prvst.github.io/philosopher/) for more information on how to use and download the program.